aschauera/agent-academy/docs/operative/01-get-started/index.md

 1. Select **OK**
 1. Make sure the rest of the mapping is correct too and select **Finish Import**

-    !!! info
+    > [!NOTE] Info
-        This will start an import again and you will be able to track progress or finish the process immediately by selecting **Done**
+    > This will start an import again and you will be able to track progress or finish the process immediately by selecting **Done**

 1. Select **Done**